Chesterfield, Missouri: Flood of 1993

 On July 30, 1993, the levee that protected Gumbo Flats (now known as the Chesterfield Valley) from the Missouri River failed.
 This was the first time the levee had failed since 1935.
 The town was told to evacuate, and the whole area of Gumbo Flats was flooded by feet of water.
 Today, the area has become the Chesterfield Commons retail area.

+Scientific history

+At the Chesterfield Village Research Center the first work on genetically-modified organisms took place, with the first genetically modified potato being grown on 2 June 1987.

 Geography

 Chesterfield is located approximately 25 mi west of St. Louis.
 According to the United States Census Bureau, the city has a total area of 33.52 sqmi, of which 31.78 sqmi is land and 1.74 sqmi is water.

 Portions of Chesterfield are located in the floodplain of the Missouri River, now known as Chesterfield Valley, formerly as Gumbo Flats.
 Here several small creeks empty into the Missouri River (Caulks Creek and Bonhomme Creek).
 This area was submerged during the Great Flood of 1993; higher levees built since then have led to extensive commercial development in the valley.
 Chesterfield Valley is the location of Spirit of St. Louis Airport, used for corporate aviation, as well as the longest outdoor strip mall in America.